PedroCristo/README-TEST/README.md

 ### Wireframe
 In this project I decided to build a prototype, using the tool Canva, before start work on the code.
-It was helpful for UI perspective as I could display the different elements in the screen and worked with them with the objective to build an application that would be easily used by the user.
+It was helpful for UI perspective as I could display the different elements in the screen and worked with them with the objective to build an application that would be easily used by the users.<br>
 [Live Project Wireframe Here](https://cutt.ly/oIkZsAW)

 ### Website Structure
 The Quiz Land is a seven pages website has been designed to look like an application in small devices.
 #### Pages:
-Homepage
+* Homepage
-Quiz 1
+* Quiz 1
-Game End
+* Game End
-Trophy Gold
+* Trophy Gold
-Trophy Silver
+* Trophy Silver
-Trophy Bronze
+* Trophy Bronze
-HigH Scores
+* HigH Scores

 #### Colour Scheme
  ![Color Scheme](./assets/images/readme/color-pallete.png)<br>